lgreski/alj_ai_agent/configuringNewUsers.md

 If one edits the environment variables, loads the script in an IDE from the Anaconda Navigator, and runs it in a terminal session, it will generate output that looks like this:

 ![](./images/configuringRAGAgent-01.png)

+## Finding the Install Location of Swarm

+To complete step 4 above, one needs to know the location of Swarm on the local computer.
+There are at least two techniques for this.
+First, from a terminal window, `pip <packagename> show` will print descriptive information about a package, including the directory into which the package was installed.
+Second, within a Python script one can import a package, and then use `print()` as follows:

+    import swarm
+    print(swarm.__file__)